shopsys/shopsys/storefront/README.md

 In case you need to update snapshot because of changing the components' code you can update it by running `npm run tests-jest -- -u`.

+_Known issue:_

+In case the component is not the same as snapshot is expecting, there are reported unrelated (false negatives) lines too.
+The issue is described [here](https://github.com/styled-components/jest-styled-components/issues/355).